Benchmark your company's expenses with Ramp's data.

 Commercial debit cards are distinct from credit cards and are connected to a company's bank account instead of a credit line.
 When employees use their commercial debit cards, payments are taken from the business bank account balance rather than a monthly credit limit.
 This means that there’s no interest or risk of credit card debt.

 Like credit cards, corporate cards also have a deferred payment model.
 Corporate credit card balances typically must be paid in full each month, whereas credit cards allow for the option of a minimum payment with interest.
 Both types of cards are distinct from commercial debit cards which pull directly from funds in a business bank account rather than a revolving line of credit.
+Credit cards and debit cards alike may charge foreign transaction fees.

-How to qualify for a corporate card
+How to get a corporate card

-If you own a registered LLC, C-corp, or S-corp with annual revenue in the millions and total expenses of at least $250,000 per year, your company might qualify for a corporate credit card.
+If you own a registered LLC, C-corp, or S-corp with annual revenue in the millions and total business expenses of at least $250,000 per year, your company might qualify for a corporate credit card.
 While small businesses and sole proprietorships can get a small business credit card, corporate credit cards are designed for more established companies.

-A corporate credit card application will typically ask for your business address and legal information, corporate formation information including your EIN number, average monthly spending, credentials linked to a business bank account, and your personal contact information as the business owner.
+A corporate credit card issuer will typically ask for your business address and legal information, corporate formation information including your EIN number, average monthly spending, credentials linked to a business bank account, and your personal contact information as the business owner.

 Your company's formation details can typically be found in your Articles of Incorporation, tax records, and loan requests.
 Your EIN may be listed on previous tax filings and loan applications.
 In case it isn't included in any of these documents, you can call the IRS for assistance.